natefear/artso-nodejs-website/README.md

 To use:
 - Install Node.js
-- Then NPM install the follwowing modules: sqllite3, formidable, ejs, utf8 and randomstring
+- Then NPM install the following modules: sqllite3, formidable, ejs, utf8 and randomstring
 - Run the createDatabase.js file with the node command
 - Run the server.js file with the node command
 - Then access localhost:8080 via a web browser